Perry2004/UNO-Game-Management-System/README.md

 We divided the backend (specificaly the database tables (relations)) such that all 3 of us have equivalent effort put in. <br>
 For the frontend, we divide the tasks in a similar manner so all members have equal contribution to the final Product. <br>

+Yuchen, Muhammad, and Perry have an quivalent number of tables to design.
+We also divided the front-end (the React components) equally.

 ---